Structured insight: each level builds skills for understanding, repair, and connection.

 Connects | Upstream: Healing Inner Child Downstream: Emotional Paradoxes. |

-Boundary | Understanding ≠ excusing; keep accountability. |
+Boundary | Understanding ≠ excusing; sometimes repair means distance with dignity. |

-Mode lens | Belonging (with firm limits). |
+Mode lens | Connect. |

 11) The Emotional Logic Behind Human Paradoxes

-Job | Shows why contradictions make sense once you see the system. |
+Job | Shows why contradictions make sense once you map their emotional survival logic. |

-Maps | Paradox patterns across personal, relational, political life. |
+Maps | Paradox patterns across personal, relational, and political life. |

 Use when | “Both things are true” and you feel stuck. |